LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationAssist/faqs.md

 * bot 2 = 80%
 * bot 3 = 0%

-If the account’s Conversation Assist settings are 1) maximum number of recommendations = 4, and 2) Bot Confidence threshold = 70%, then the agent receives the following, ordered list of recommendations:
+If the account’s Conversation Assist settings are 1) maximum number of recommendations = 4, 2) Answer Confidence = GOOD (70%), and 3) Bot Confidence = 70%, then the agent receives the following, ordered list of recommendations:

 * knowledge base article 1 (90%)
 * bot 1 (100%)
 * bot 2 (80%)

-Knowledge base 2 has been filtered out because its relevance score isn’t GOOD or better (70% or higher).
-Bot 3 has been filtered out because its score didn’t meet the confidence threshold for bots.
+Knowledge base 2 and Bot 3 have been filtered out because their relevance scores didn't meet the confidence thresholds that were configured.

 As a second example, assume that you have set up 4 knowledge bases and 2 bots.
 They get called for recommendations, and the following scores are returned: